apotonick/disposable/README.md

 Twins are non-persistent domain objects.
 That is reflected in the name of the gem.
 However, they can read and write values from a persistent object.

-Twins are an integral part of the "Trailblazer":https://github.com/apotonick/trailblazer architectural style which provides clean layering of concerns.
+Twins are an integral part of the [Trailblazer](https://github.com/apotonick/trailblazer) architectural style which provides clean layering of concerns.

-They provide a clean alternative to delegators that many projects use to separate domain and persistence and help you restricting the domain API.
+They give you an encapsulated alternative to delegators that many projects use to separate domain and persistence and help you restricting the domain API.

 ## Why?